Overcoming Addiction Stereotypes or stigmas for successful recovery may be the key to long-term sobriety.

 - Educate yourself and loved ones about the disease of addiction

 - Avoiding judging and name-calling

-- Have compassion for the addict who has the disease of addiction
+- Have compassion for the person who has the disease of addiction

 If we as a community collectively agree to the simple steps above, we may help eliminate the stigmas associated with addiction.
-With that, our hope would be those suffering would come forward and into recovery.
+With that, our hope would be that those suffering would come forward and enter recovery.